What is Xcode?

 Apple is in the hardware business, and that means getting users to upgrade.
 One way they do that is to steadily increase in a few ways the version of iOS devices need to be running to install and update apps in the App Store.

-For example, as of this writing, in September 2024,
+For example, as of this writing, in September 2025,

-- Xcode 15 will only build for iOS 12 and up.
+Xcode 16 will only build for iOS 15 and up.

-Current Xcode requirement
+Current and upcoming Xcode requirements:

 And this enforced iOS minimum version creep continues each year.
 Apple controls this forced iOS increment at the App Store level, but also at the Xcode level – if you have automatic updates turned on, your Xcode will automatically update, your Mac will automatically update to the latest version of macOS, which then limits which versions of Xcode you can run, all of which limits which versions of iOS you can build for.